 - Existing and potential owners: Getinge has ongoing dialogues with investors, especially in conjunction with financial reporting.
 The company provides actual and fact-based sustainability data and progress reporting.

 - Governments and Regulators: Getinge is committed to comply with all applicable regulation in its markets and the geographies where the company operates.
 The regulatory environment is critical to the success of our business.

 Auditors: Getinge has decided to have its Sustainability Framework and reporting audited by an external assurance company, starting with a pre-assurance of key topics and indicators on the sustainability report from 2020 in 2021.
-Getinge is seeking limited assurance of its sustainability reporting in 2022, and is aiming for a reasonable assurance further on.
+Getinge received limited assurance of its sustainability reporting in 2022, and is aiming for a reasonable assurance further on.

 The 17 Sustainable Development Goals (SDGs) launched by the UN in September 2015 aim to achieve the changes necessary to realize long-term sustainable development by 2030.
 The commitment of companies and the actions they take are critical for achieving these SDGs.

 Getinge supports all of the UN’s 17 Sustainable Development Goals on human rights, labor, environment and anti-corruption.
 A number of goals that best correspond to the company’s impact on its business environment have been identified.
 These goals are: